Davey makes pledge on legal rights for cancer patients in keynote speech

 Some 62.6% who had their first treatment in July after an urgent referral had waited under two months, up from 59.2% in June, according to latest health service performance data.

+Health groups welcomed the commitment but said it would only be successful if backed by adequate funding.

-NHS Confederation welcomed the commitment but cast doubt on how it would guarantee patients are seen within two months.
+The NHS Confederation pointed to 100,000 vacancies within the service, as it questioned how the proposed legislation would guarantee patients are seen within two months.

-“It’s not clear how the proposed legislation… would be implemented, particularly in a context with over 100,000 vacancies in the NHS,” director of policy Dr Layla McCay said.
+NHS Providers said the ambition to end cancer delays will “only bear fruit if properly resourced”, but suggested the party was taking a “big step in the right direction” on health.

 The party has not yet fully costed its health policy, which is the centrepiece of a pre-manifesto aimed at wooing traditionally Tory voters.